nicolodiamante/simple/README.md

 ### Design

 The basic zsh prompt configuration works similarly to bash, even though it uses a different syntax.
 The default bash prompt on macOS is quite elaborate.
 The zsh default prompt is far shorter than the bash default and even less helpful.
 Since I work on the local system most of the time, the hostname bears no helpful information to be repeating in every line, becoming superfluous, instead, I wanted it to show just the current working directory following the git branch and its status (if inside a repository).
-The prompt also shows the condition for the previous commands' exit turning green when the previous command is successfully (exit code zero) and red when the previous command failed (non-zero exit code).
+The prompt also shows the condition for the previous commands' exit turning green when the previous command is successful (exit code zero) and red when the previous command failed (non-zero exit code).
 <br/><br/>

 ### Highlights